software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 In a RESTful system, the requests must contain a path to a _resource_ that the operation should be performed on.
 In RESTful APIs, paths should be designed to help the client know what is going on.
 For example, the path `/users/29/messages` is a resource for messages of a user with a specific id.
 These paths are also referred to as _endpoints_.

 The request should also contain the _HTTP method_, that determines the operation itself.
-For example, the `GET` method is used to retrieve data, and _never to manipulate it_.
-When we open a page on a web browser, a `GET` request is sent.
-The `POST`, `PUT` and `DELETE` methods on the other hand are used to manipulate the data, so it can have side-effects such as creating an entry to the database.
-The `POST` method is commonly used for creating entries, the `PUT` method for updating and the `DELETE` method for deleting them.
+The `GET` method is used for endpoints that retrieve data, and _never manipulate it_.
+The `POST`, `PUT` and `DELETE` methods on the other hand are used for endpoints that manipulate data.
+The `POST` method is commonly used for endpoints that create database entries, the `PUT` method for endpoints that update and the `DELETE` method for endpoints that delete them.

 The resource path has certain naming conventions.
 The path starts with the resource _collection_ name in plural, for examples "users".
 The collection name is followed by resource specifiers, for example the id of the resource.
 Here's example of RESTful API paths for the "users" collection: